MidnightKaze/AI_Games/README.md

 ## FYI

-This was also written by ChatGPT
+This was written by ChatGPT